Network at a Glance

 Community Services & Social Support Cluster

-CareForward, Blue Ridge Literacy, Casa Latina, and the Greater Roanoke Workforce Development Board represent the community services dimension.
-CareForward is notably the only starred partner with zero connections to other partners within the core network — its partnerships (Renovation Alliance, Roanoke City and County DSS, Sunset Ministries) exist entirely within its extended network.
-This structural isolation makes CareForward a potential target for deeper network integration.
+CareForward, Blue Ridge Literacy, Casa Latina, and the Greater Roanoke Workforce Development Board represent the community services dimension of the Roanoke College network.
+CareForward is notably the only starred partner with zero connections to other partners within the core Roanoke College network.
+CareForward's partnerships (Renovation Alliance, Roanoke City and County DSS, Sunset Ministries) exist entirely within its extended network.
+This structural isolation makes CareForward a potential target for deeper integration across the Roanoke College ecosystem.

 Structural Insights